TremblingMoeNew/DodocoTales-docs/docs/en-us/wish-log-formats/universal-format/uigf-standard.md

 We recommend to:

-* Contain the `uid` of the user whow the exported data belongs to.
+* Contain the `uid` of the user whom the exported data belongs to.
 * Give users the right to modify the name of the file before the export operation.

 ### Format of the cells